On Explicit Stochastic Differential Algebraic Equations: Existence and uniqueness of the solution

-Therefore, the following statement can be made for SDAEs with noisy constraint. \begin{lemma} Consider SDAE of index 1 given in form of equation (\ref{eq:SDAE1}).
+Therefore, we can state the following lemma for SDAEs with noisy constraints. \begin{lemma} Consider SDAE given in form of equation (\ref{eq:SDAE1}).
 Suppose there exists an Ito stochastic solution such that the algebraic variable is given by the following SDE

 If $g(x,u)$ is $\mathcal{C}^3$ and all the vector fields are $\mathcal{C}^1$, then

 Here $S = h^{-1}(0)$ is a submanifold of $U \times \mathbb{R}^p\times V$, $h(x,z,u) = g(x,u)+ z$, and $z(t) = \int_0^t\Gamma(x(s), u(s))dW_s$. \end{lemma}